dersnek/reddit-to-telegram/README.md

 Beware, this is remotely not production-ready, API will change, you'll see lots of bugs and it may break at any time.
 Be sure to check for gem updates.

+You can set this bot up absolutely for free [via AWS Lambda](https://gist.github.com/dersnek/851c32a6b45eab19f1c8748095b2a481#file-free-rtt-bot-in-aws-lambda).

 ## Installation
 In your `Gemfile` add:
 ```